-George and I have been together for nearly 8 months, but we’ve known eachother for slightly over 10.
+George and I have been together for nearly 8 months, but we’ve known each other for slightly over 10.
 It took him two weeks to tell me he was profoundly deaf; that, without the cochlear implant he’d had fitted at three years old, and the speech processor that attached to it, he was unable to hear anything at all.

 |The speech processor George has to wear, which magnetically connects to the cochlear implant in his head, and his scar from the surgery.|

 George had just celebrated his third birthday when he contracted Tuberculous Meningitis; he spent his third Christmas in a coma.
-When he eventually awoke, his father noticed he wasn’t reacting to loud sounds, it emerged quite quickly that the TB Meningitis had effected his inner ear, leaving him deaf.
+When he eventually awoke, his father noticed he wasn’t reacting to loud sounds, it emerged quite quickly that the TB Meningitis had affected his inner ear, leaving him deaf.
 A few months later, he had the cochlear surgery, during which an electronic device is placed inside the ear, replacing the function of the inner ear.
 The speech processor connects to this, on the surface, which means George is able to ‘hear’ through his left ear, whilst wearing his processor.